IanWold/ianwold.github.io/Site/Posts/clean_meetings_a_software_engineers_guide.md

 Everyone in a meeting should be participating, either actively listening or contributing to the present conversation.
 If you're facilitating and notice someone isn't participating, ask their opinion.
 Create an atmosphere where they're welcome to share their opinion, no matter their seniority (either rank-wise or domain-wise).
 Participants asking clarifying questions, no matter how basic they may be, must be encouraged.

 _Side note on the topic of conversations: if a participant gives a hostile answer to a question, call them out on it.
-This is difficult but it's a win-win - the participant at the receiving end of the hostility knows you have their back, and the hostile participant (and everyone else) knows that behavior isn't acceptable._
+This is difficult but it's a win-win - the participant at the receiving end of the hostility knows you have their back, and the hostile participant (and everyone else) knows this behavior isn't acceptable._

 ✔️ Do encourage a diversity in opinions and voices